MicrosoftDocs/azure-docs/articles/stream-analytics/input-validation.md

 [Unit-testing](/azure/stream-analytics/cicd-tools?tabs=visual-studio-code#automated-test) is a good practice to ensure our query is resilient.
 We'll build a series of tests that consist of input files and their expected output.
 Our query will have to match the output it generates to pass.
 In ASA, unit-testing is done via the [asa-streamanalytics-cicd](/azure/stream-analytics/cicd-tools?tabs=visual-studio-code#installation) npm module.
 Test cases with various malformed events should be created and tested in the deployment pipeline.

-Finally, we can do a first pass of integration testing via the [live input / live output](/azure/stream-analytics/visual-studio-code-local-run-all) mode in VS Code.
-We can check the mapping of the output schema to the target database table via a live run to live output.
+Finally, we do some light integration testing in VS Code.
+We can check that we can insert into the SQL table via a [local run to a live output](/azure/stream-analytics/visual-studio-code-local-run-all).

 ## Get support